MayouKurayami/KK_CyuVR/README.md

 Installation of the [**CrossFader.dll**](https://vr-erogamer.com/wp-content/uploads/CrossFader.zip) plugin found on https://vr-erogamer.com/archives/527 is strongly recommended to ensure smooth animation in and out of kissing.
 (Install by placing in BepInEx root folder alongside KK_CyuVR.dll)

 Also recommended is the [**KoikatuVRAssistPlugin**](https://mega.nz/#!YQZyWRwQ!C2FX0Iwp-X7F5z55ytTlQGkjfqH6kQP-wcDPfNBvT0s) plugin found on https://vr-erogamer.com/archives/322, for easier movement and better access to actions in VR.
-With it installed, one can rotate and move the camera by the controller while in Action (Caress) Mode by holding the trigger button.
+With it installed, one can rotate and move the camera at all times by holding the trigger button.
 While the UI menu is visible, hold the grip button for 1 second to freeze it in place, and drag and move it by holding the grip button.
 Double click the grip button to return the menu to your controller.

 ## Configurations
 Configurations are located in *config.ini* in the BepInEx root folder, under section **[bero.cyu.cyuvr]**.